Trauma and healing in the body

 Just as each person’s experience of trauma is unique, so is each person’s path into healing.
 If you’ve lived with trauma, what practices have you found helpful for alleviating or healing it?

 For me, talk therapy with really good therapists who were respectful and empathetic has helped in some important ways.
 Often a key part of trauma healing can come from experiencing respectful human connection, free of dismissiveness, domination, or coercion.

 I’ve also felt strongly helped at times by EMDR, a particular therapeutic technique used for healing trauma.
 Dancing has definitely helped, and spending time in nature, and with animals.
 Creative expression for sure; and humor.
 Working with other people to change conditions that cause traumatic harm has been fundamental.
 Spiritual practices, friends…. and over a very long time, finding ways to be my own full self in the world.

 One core element in my trauma healing has been Trauma Center Trauma Sensitive Yoga (TCTSY), developed by David Emerson with Bessel van der Kolk, at the Trauma Center in Boston.
 This is also one of the approaches that I use in working with other people who have trauma.

-Here are some of the central practices of TCTSY that I find helpful for trauma healing; you can work with these practices in other ways, too:
+Here are some of the relational and attentional practices that TCTSY uses to support trauma healing; you can work with these practices in other ways, too:

 —Invitation: being with someone who is inviting you to explore things as you choose, without judgment or pressure.